 For non-HD viewing, Amazon Prime Video actually requires less bandwidth than other streaming services like Netflix, BBC iPlayer and YouTube.
 However, if you’re looking to stream Amazon Prime movies and TV shows in Ultra HD, you’ll need a minimum broadband download speed of 25Mbps.

-Check out the best broadband deals so you can stream with confidence.
+Compare broadband deals so you can stream with confidence.

 Amazon Prime membership costs £7.99 per month if you go for a monthly subscription.
 However, you can also opt for an annual subscription costing £79 per year, which works out to £6.58 per month.
 If you’re studying, you can get an Annual Student Membership for significantly less, often with free trials and reduced monthly rates.

 There is a separate membership just for Amazon Prime Video that costs £5.99 per month if you only want access to Prime Video, which doesn’t include any of the other services.